andrewjamesford/andrewford-co-nz-11ty/content/articles/shop-nextjs-stripe-introduction/index.md

 description: Introducing a new series on how to build a shop using Next.js and Stripe
 ---

-In this series I'm going to walk through the process of building an online shop using the [React](https://reactjs.org) Framework [Next.js](https://nextjs.org).
-While you may have built a website with React, hopefully using the likes of [Create React App](https://create-react-app.dev) which will get you the barebones together to start building.
+In this series I'm going to walk through the process of building an online shop using the [React](https://reactjs.org) Framework [Next.js](https://nextjs.org).You may have built a website before using the likes of [Create React App](https://create-react-app.dev) which will get you the barebones together to start building.
 It doesn't get you that far before you have a huge amount of decisions to make.
-What routing should I use for my pages, what CSS in JS library or should I use Tailwind.
+What routing should I use for my pages?
+What CSS in JS library?
+Should I use Tailwind?
 Very quickly you can be overloaded with decisions.
 This stems mostly from the fact that React is not a framework.
 It's a library.

 Next.js on the other hand is "The React Framework for Production".
 With it a lot of the decisions have been made for you, letting you get up and running much faster.
 More importantly it solves a lot of the common problems that building a website/web app entail.